-• Local vs. global optimality.
-Global optimality distinguishes convex approaches from other ones and is the major argument for the former ones.
+- Local versus Global Optimality Global optimality distinguishes convex approaches from other ones and is the major argument for the former ones.
 Yet, having computed a global optimum of the relaxed problem, it has to be projected to the feasible set of combinatorial solutions (labelings) in a post-processing step.
-While the inherent suboptimality of this step can be bounded [LLS13], and despite progress has been made to recover the true combinatorial optimum as least partially [SSK+16], it is clear that the benefit of global optimality of convex optimization has to be relativized when it constitutes a relaxation of an intractable optimization problem.
+While the inherent suboptimality of this step can be bounded [31], and despite progress has been made to recover the true combinatorial optimum as least partially [46], it is clear that the benefit of global optimality of convex optimization has to be relativized when it constitutes a relaxation of an intractable optimization problem.
 Turning to non-convex problems, on the other hand, raises the two well-known issues: local optimality of solutions instead of global optimality, and susceptibility to initialization.

 In view of these aspects, our approach enjoys the following properties.
-While being nonconvex, there is a single natural initialization only which makes obsolete the need to search for a good initialization.
+While being non-convex, there is a single natural initialization only which makes obsolete the need to search for a good initialization.
 Furthermore, the approach returns a global optimum (out of many), which corresponds to an image labeling (combinatorial solution) without the need of further post-processing.

-Clearly, the latter property is typical for concave minimization formulations of combinatorial optimization problems [HT96] where solutions of the latter problem are enforced by weighting the concave penalty sufficiently large.
-Yet, in such cases, and in particular so when
+Clearly, the latter property is typical for concave minimization formulations of combinatorial optimization problems [19] where solutions of the latter problem are enforced by weighting the concave penalty sufficiently large.
+Yet, in such cases, and in particular so when working in high dimensions as in image analysis, the problem persists to determine good initializations and to carefully design the numerics (search direction, step-size selection, etc.), in order to ensure convergence and a reasonable convergence rate.